radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ```

 ![](../../../docs/alphaNbetaDataNfits.png)
-which shows reasonable fits and values of $\alpha$ and $\beta$ ~2.3-fold higher than those in Fig S2.
+which shows reasonable fits and values of alpha and beta ~2.3-fold higher than those in Fig S2.
 Full fits show broad variation across patients.

 ```